How Do You Get to Carnegie Hall? The Basics of Welding, Part 3

 Practice!
 Now that you’ve learned the basics of welding in the previous two articles, on to the welding!
 One does not need to be a metallurgist to understand welding, but the basic metal properties need to be known.
 The first step to welding is to decide what metal and what type of weld to perform.
 For the purpose of this article, the weld will be a lap weld and the metal will be steel plate.
 The welding machine will be a mig welder with an inert gas.
 Although varied thicknesses of metal can be welded together, keeping the same thickness yields a better result.
 Use eighth inch steel plate as the practice material.

 Two pieces of scrap eighth inch steel are cut into four inch by four inch squares.
 The metal must be prepared before attempting the weld.
 A small angle grinder can be used with a wire brush, flap disk or abrasive stripper.
-Clean the metal until it is bare and generally oil free.
+Clean the metal until it is bare and generally oil-free.
 Using vice grips or welding clamps, clamp the two pieces together with about a two inch over hang.

 It is very important to adjust the welding machine settings, such as heat and space, before you start welding.
 Most welding machines have a chart inside the wire spool flap that gives adjustments to the varied thicknesses of metal.
 Remember a good weld will have good penetration.
 If the heat is too high, the weld will burn through the metal.
-If the heat is too low there will not be enough penetration and the weld will break.
+If the heat is too low, there will not be enough penetration and the weld will break.
 Speed will control the flow of the metal.
 Slow speed can create gaps in the weld.
 High speeds will create puddles of weld.
 It is all a matter of trial and error.
-Mess with the settings until the best weld is created.
+Adjust the settings until the best weld is created.

 The welding machine has a ground clamp and an Argon/Co2 mix regulator.
 Attach the ground clamp to the metal which can be supported in a vise.
 Open the Argon/Co2 mix regulator.
 Make sure to wear protective clothing like leather gloves and a welding apron.
 Most importantly, a welding mask has to be worn to shield a person’s eyes.
 Flash burn is a common problem with welders that choose to weld with no mask.
 Permanent eye damage can come from this!
 Place the welding gun to the area that is being welded.
 Hold the tip about a half inch away from the metal joint.
 Flip the mask down and press the trigger!